The Dr Patrick Poon Presidential Series presents Finance in the Public Interest sponsored by Milliman

 - Did it really meet their needs before Covid?

 - How will the system react to even greater challenges, eg. the climate crisis?

 - Is a new school of economic thought required?

 - How can actuaries inform the process of building back better?

-This multi-day series of three keynote webinars will be individually presented by leading economist John Kay, and by Sir Paul Collier, Professor of Economics and Public Policy at the Blavatnik School of Government.
-Ashok Gupta - Chair at Mercer Ltd, Nico Aspinall - Chief Investment Officer at B&CE, Nick Silver - MD of Callund Consulting, and Lucy Saye – Actuary at Aviva working on climate risk and opportunities, will open up an actuarial discussion on these essential topics.
-The series will culminate in a panel session with the Chief Economist of the Bank of England, Andy Haldane.
+This multi-day series of three keynote webinars were individually presented by leading economist John Kay, and by Sir Paul Collier, Professor of Economics and Public Policy at the Blavatnik School of Government.
+Ashok Gupta - Chair at Mercer Ltd, Nico Aspinall - Chief Investment Officer at B&CE, Nick Silver - MD of Callund Consulting, and Lucy Saye – Actuary at Aviva working on climate risk and opportunities, and were designed to open up an actuarial discussion on these essential topics.
+The series culminated in a panel session with the Chief Economist of the Bank of England, Andy Haldane.

 Nico is the Chief Investment Officer for B&CE which includes The People's Pension, the largest DC Master Trust in the UK.